ansible/ansible/docs/docsite/rst/user_guide/playbooks_intro.rst

 .. note::
    * Notify handlers are always run in the same order they are defined, `not` in the order listed in the notify-statement.
 This is also the case for handlers using `listen`.
    * Handler names and `listen` topics live in a global namespace.
+   * Handler names are templatable and `listen` topics are not.
    * Use unique handler names.
 If you trigger more than one handler with the same name, the first one(s) get overwritten.
 Only the last one defined will run.
    * You cannot notify a handler that is defined inside of an include.
 As of Ansible 2.1, this does work, however the include must be `static`.